How To

 Step 2

-Using the Vegetation Modelling tool, import the disturbance severity map into a parameterized josh model for the target ecosystem, as initial conditions indicating where the disturbance occured and how severe it was
+Using the Vegetation Modeling tool, import the disturbance severity map into a parameterized josh model for the target ecosystem, as initial conditions indicating where the disturbance occurred and how severe it was

 Step 3